MattPicDev/mtg-collection-builder/README.md

    - **Rapid Mode**: Lightning-fast keyboard-driven entry with streamlined progress tracking

 5. **Enter quantities** for each card you own:
-   - **Grid View**: Use the number inputs and foil checkboxes, toggle sorting between card number and alphabetical order
+   - **Grid View**: Use the number inputs and foil checkboxes, toggle sorting between card number and alphabetical order, use the name filter to quickly find specific cards
    - **Rapid Mode**: Type numbers, press Space for foil, Enter to save and continue, use sorting buttons to change card order

 6. **Save your collection** when finished with a set